sofiabsilva/100-days-of-code/log.md

 **Today's Progress**: I didn't make much progress today, just continuing to study SEO and work a bit on my website.

 **Thoughts:** A month has passed and I feel like I've learnt a lot and acomplished a bunch of my goals since the start of the challenge.

+### Day 32: May 31, 2018
+#### :mortar_board: Building Tubbie Arts website

+**Today's Progress**: Kept working on my website today, not much to report on...
+Just Added a new page and made the existing ones and new one more responsive.

+**Thoughts:** I got a commission for a pet portrait, so I'm excited about that but also worried that it's going to leave me with little time to code.
+I'll always try to squeeze in an hour at least, but I bet there won't be much to report on.